programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 2. Each observation is a row; each row is an observation.
 3. Each value is a cell; each cell is a single value.

-The problem is that in MARC21 there are repeatable fields, e.g. multiple subjects, so if you would like to create a table, where there are columns for identifier and subject, you should decide if you would like to put all subject headings into a single cell, or you would like to create multiple rows for each pair of identifier and subject.
+The problem is that there are repeatable fields in MARC21, e.g. multiple subjects, so if you would like to create a table, where there are columns for identifier and subject, you should decide if you would like to put all subject headings into a single cell, or you would like to create multiple rows for each pair of identifier and subject.
 Both approaches have their own advantages and disadvantages - you should decide on choosing according to the objective of the analysis.

 Let's start with reading a binary MARC file with the [PyMarc](https://gitlab.com/pymarc/pymarc) package.